rotki/rotki/docs/usage_guide.rst

 This can happen for many reasons.
 The asset may have been acquired in a non-supported exchange/protocol, some event not detected etc.

-The way to fix it is to add either a :ref:`manual trade<adding-manual-trade>` or a :ref:`manual income/expense<adding-ledgeraction>` event to tell rotki how you acquired that asset.
+The way to fix it is to add either a :ref:`manual trade<adding-manual-trade>` to tell rotki how you acquired that asset.

 Timeout or price not found for timestamp